ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/animals/animal_theory.md

 The animal model is tightly integrated with other modules in the Virtual Ecosystem
 platform:

-- **Vegetation**: Herbivores affect plant biomass and nutrient cycling through grazing and trampling.
+- **Vegetation**: Herbivores affect plant biomass directly through consumption and indirectly through nutrient cycling.
-- **Litter**: Animals contribute to litter through unconsumed plant material and indirect interactions (e.g., breaking branches).
+- **Litter**: Animals contribute to litter through unconsumed plant material produced during foraging.
-- **Soil**: Excrement and carcasses provide nutrient inputs, while burrowing and trampling modify soil structure.
+- **Soil**: Animal wastes and carcasses feed into soil pools through decomposition.
-- **Microclimate**: Animal behaviors (e.g., shading, burrowing) influence local microclimatic conditions.
+- **Microclimate**: Animal metabolic rates are influenced by local microclimates.

 ## Scaling and Challenges